Diversity, equity and inclusion

 Programs

-Anchored by our Code of Business Conduct and Ethics, our Respectful Workplace Policy and Procedures and our DE&I Policy, we have focused our strategy on supporting a respectful, diverse, equitable and inclusive work environment through the implementation of the following programs:
+Anchored by our Code of Business Conduct and Ethics, our Respectful Workplace Policy and Procedures and our DE&I Policy, we have focused our strategy on supporting a respectful, equitable and inclusive work environment through the implementation of the following programs:

 Respectful workplace